Neural Scaling Laws for Deep Regression: Result

 Figures~\ref{fig3}(a)–(d) illustrate the test loss distributions among various network realizations within the same network architecture and training dataset size.
 The test loss distributions are not uniform due to the intrinsic stochasticity of random sampling and the inherent randomness in the network optimization process~\cite{Mitchell1997}.
 The non-uniformity of the distribution is particularly significant in smaller models where outliers with relatively poor performance incidentally appear [Figs.~\ref{fig3}(a) and (c)].
 The presence of outliers biases the arithmetic mean, rendering it an unreliable measure of average performance, especially in smaller models.
 In contrast, the geometric mean exhibits greater robustness to outliers and provides a more accurate representation of the test loss distribution.
 Accordingly, we adopt the geometric mean to evaluate the average performance across different network realizations.
 Using the geometric mean provides a consistent framework for assessing model performance across various network sizes.

 Figure~\ref{fig3}(e) shows the geometric mean of the test loss as a function of the number of trained networks used in averaging.
-The geometric mean plateaus once a sufficiently large number of network realizations is included.
+The geometric mean for $n_n = \{16, 64, 256\}$ is relatively constant across the number of realizations.
+In contrast, the geometric mean for $n_n = 4$ shows substantial fluctuations at small realization counts while plateaus once a sufficiently large number of network realizations is included.
 Increasing the number of realizations also decreases the variance, indicating that reliable estimates of the average performance can be achieved with a large enough sample size.
 In our analysis, we utilize twenty network realizations to estimate the geometric mean of the test loss, providing a robust measure across all considered architectures.
 Notably, larger models tend to have smaller variances, and increasing the dataset size further reduces the variance.
 In other words, different network realizations in the large model and dataset regimes demonstrate consistent results.
 This uniformity suggests that the derived scaling laws are more reliable and possess strong predictive power for real-world applications, where constructing only a limited number of models is typical, unlike the extensive stochastic averaging employed in this study.

 We found that accurately capturing the scaling behavior of the test loss requires careful tuning of the learning rate during training.
-For large models, using a fixed learning rate results in substantial fluctuations in test loss as a function of dataset size, rather than the expected power-law relationships.
+For smaller models, a fixed learning rate ensures consistent power-law scaling up to the largest dataset size used.
+However, for large models, using a fixed learning rate results in substantial fluctuations in test loss as a function of dataset size, rather than the expected power-law relationships across a large dataset size regime.
 In contrast, gradually decreasing the learning rate enables optimization of model performance across different dataset sizes, thereby revealing well-established scaling behavior.
-This adaptive learning rate strategy was applied consistently across all network realizations; detailed method is presented in the Methods section.
-Furthermore, we tested standard regularization schemes such as L2 regularization and dropout; however, these techniques did not enhance the consistency of the observed scaling behaviors.
+A key difference between the fixed and adjustable learning rate schemes lies in the scaling exponent values and the applicable scaling regimes.
+To examine the power-law scaling laws across the largest dataset size regime, we employ an adjustable learning rate scheme throughout this work; the detailed methodology is presented in the Methods section.
+Furthermore, we tested standard regularization techniques such as L2 regularization and dropout; however, these approaches did not enhance the consistency of the observed scaling behaviors.
 Detailed analyses are provided in the Supplementary Information.